 Christians should be at their best when they are in prayer.
 When we enter prayer, we enter the presence of God.
-We cannot pretend in God’s presence for He sees our heart.
+We cannot pretend in God’s presence.
+He sees our hearts.
 He is the only being who fully knows our hearts.
 He exposes all the hypocrisy of our hearts.

 It is wonderful to know that we can count on certain people to pray for us in times of trouble.
 United intercessory prayer is even more powerful.
-When people mix their prayers together, something more powerful comes of their prayers.
+When people mix their prayers, something more powerful comes from their prayers.
 Something more happens when people pray together.

 “For where two or three are gathered together in My name, I am there in the midst of them” (Matthew 18:20).